Eligibility Criteria & Services Provided

 Intellectual disability means:

 Significantly sub-average intellectual functioning that exists concurrently with deficits in adaptive behavior (personal independence and social functioning) and adversely affects educational performance.

-Click here for a link to the Wisconsin Department of Public Instruction website page regarding the Federal Definitions and Criteria for Cognitive Disabilities.
+Click here for a link to the Wisconsin Department of Public Instruction website page regarding the Federal Definitions and Criteria for Intellectual Disabilities.

 Hearing impairment including deafness: